input-output-hk/peras-design/site/docs/reports/tech-report-1.md

 #### Block production

 The "block production" experiment laid the groundwork for testing simulated block-production rates using QuickCheck properties.
 Because the VRF determines which slots a node leads and forges a block, the production is sporadic and pseudo-random.
-Heretofore, the Peras simulation has used a simple probabilistic approximation to this process: a uniformly distributed random variable is selected and the node produces a block in the slot if that variable is less than the probability $p = 1 - (1 - f) ^ (s_\text{node} / s_\text{total})$, where $f is the active slot coefficient and $s_\text{node}$ and $s_\text{total}$ are the stake held by the node and the whole network, respectively.
+Heretofore, the Peras simulation has used a simple probabilistic approximation to this process: a uniformly distributed random variable is selected and the node produces a block in the slot if that variable is less than the probability $p = 1 - (1 - f) ^ (s_n / s_t)$, where $f is the active slot coefficient and $s_n$ and $s_t$ are the stake held by the node and the whole network, respectively.

 The experiment involved running 1000 simulations of two hours of block production for a node with $\alpha = 0.05$.
 The stake held by the node was randomly chosen in each of the simulations.
 The plot below shows the number of blocks produced as a function of the node's stake.
 The probability contours in the plot indicate the theoretical relationship.
 For example, the 99.9% quantile (indicated by 0.999 in the legend) is expected to have only 1/1000 of the observations below it; similarly, 90% of the observations should lie between the 5% and 95% contours.
 The distribution of the number of blocks produced in the experiment appears to obey the theoretical expectations.